Chuck Klosterman

-Charles John Klosterman (/'kloʊstərmən/; born 1972) is an American author and essayist whose work focuses on American popular culture.
+Charles John Klosterman (/'kloʊstərmən/; born June 5, 1972) is an American author and essayist whose work focuses on American popular culture.
 He has been a columnist for Esquire and ESPN.com and wrote "The Ethicist" column for The New York Times Magazine.
 Klosterman is the author of twelve books, including two novels and the essay collection Sex, Drugs, and Cocoa Puffs: A Low Culture Manifesto.
 He was awarded the ASCAP Deems Taylor award for music criticism in 2002.

 Early life

 Klosterman was born in Breckenridge, Minnesota, the youngest of seven children of Florence and William Klosterman.
 He is of German and Polish descent.
 He grew up on a farm in nearby Wyndmere, North Dakota, and was raised Roman Catholic.
-He graduated from Wyndmere High School in 1990 and from the University of North Dakota in 1994.
+He graduated from Wyndmere High School in 1990, and then from the University of North Dakota in 1994 with a Bachelor of Arts in journalism with a minor in English literature.

 Career

 After college, Klosterman was a journalist in Fargo, North Dakota, and later a reporter and arts critic for the Akron Beacon Journal in Akron, Ohio, before moving to New York City in 2002.
 From 2002 to 2006, Klosterman was a senior writer and columnist for Spin.
 He has written for GQ, Esquire, The New York Times Magazine, The Believer, The Guardian, and The Washington Post.

 His magazine work has been anthologized in Da Capo Press's Best Music Writing, Best American Travel Writing, and The Best American Nonrequired Reading.

-Though initially recognized for his rock writing, Klosterman has written extensively about sports and began contributing articles to ESPN's Page 2 on November 8, 2005.
+Though initially recognized for his rock music writing, Klosterman has written extensively about sports and began contributing articles to ESPN's Page 2 on November 8, 2005.

 In 2008, Klosterman spent the summer as the Picador Guest Professor for Literature at the Leipzig University's Institute for American Studies in Germany.

 Klosterman was an original member of Grantland, a now-defunct sports and pop culture web site owned by ESPN and founded by Bill Simmons.
 Klosterman was a consulting editor.
 In 2020, he co-hosted a podcast titled "Music Exists" with Chris Ryan as part of The Ringer podcast network.